MaxwellEJ/Great-Books-Archive/README.md

 # Great-Books-Archive
 2022-2023 AP Great Books Archive

 Moby-Dick (70-80)

 For AP Great Books 4/5/2023

 Prepared by Connor Jones & Maxwell Jiang

 Quote
 “Does not this whole head seem to speak of an enormous practical resolution in facing death?
 This Right Whale I take to have been a Stoic; the Sperm Whale, a Platonian, who might have taken up Spinoza in his latter years.”

 Basic Interpretive question
-According to Melville, is Ishmael and the other whalers over interpreting and creating patterns out of coincidences for the significance of the physical body and actions of the whale?
+According to Melville, is Ishmael and the other whalers over interpreting and creating false pretenses for the significance and godliness of the physical body and actions of the whale?

 For

 Against